Using the AspectJ Compiler (ajc)

 aspectpath for the module.

-- Add an AspectJ facet to the module of interest.
-For corresponding instructions, see Working with modules.
+Add an AspectJ facet to the module of interest.
+For corresponding instructions, see Adding frameworks and technologies.

 - If you want to use